Food Terminal

 About Food Terminal

-The smarter way to use this place is to focus on the verified basics: Malaysian cuisine, casual dress, listed hours from 11 AM to 10 PM on every open day except Tuesday, when it is closed.
+The smarter way to use this place is to focus on its basics: Malaysian cuisine, casual dress, listed hours from 11 AM to 10 PM on every open day except Tuesday, when it is closed.
 Those details give enough structure for practical planning without requiring the restaurant to be something it is not.
-Beyond that, avoid over-planning around unverified specifics and choose it when the group wants an Atlanta meal built around Malaysian food.
+Beyond that, avoid over-planning around specifics and choose it when the group wants an Atlanta meal built around Malaysian food.

 That flexibility is the main reason to consider it.
 If the night calls for a different kind of Atlanta dinner, The Optimist is another option.
 If the group wants to compare against another casual choice, Emmy Squared Pizza: West Midtown is another name to consider.
 Food Terminal is the stronger pick when Malaysian food is the priority, that priority is the cleanest way to decide.
 Rather than asking it to compete as a special-occasion destination on atmosphere alone, let it compete on the combination of cuisine, casual dress, a price level that is easy to understand.